loiskilberg/FinalProject/source/03_testPrinting.rst

 #.
 Make sure you have paper loaded in the printer, then click **Print**.
 Click **Print** on the next dialog that appears and wait for the page to print.
 If necessary, confirm on the printer itself what paper to use.

 #.
-Turn paper over and insert top edge first into printer.
+Turn the paper over and feed it top edge first into the printer.
 We like to use either cassette 1 or the rear feeder for this printer.
 Pay attention to which side should be facing up in order to print on the blank side.

 #.
-Hide "info" layer group.
-Show "images" layer group.
+Hide the **info** layer group.

 #.
+Show the **images** layer group.

-Print second side using same settings.  (printer settings should be remembered).
+#.
+Print on the second side using the same printer settings, which should be automatically remembered.

 #.
 Save the file again to keep the printer settings.